URS-TEAM/Docs-APIEvolve/README.md

 ## Documentation for Uploading Items to WooCommerce

+The EvolvePos API allows the upload of products to WooCommerce using a JSON format.
 The following endpoints allow interaction with WooCommerce products, enabling retrieval, creation, updates, and status management based on SKU.

 ### Get All Products
 **Endpoint:** `GET /woocommerce/products`
 **Description:** Retrieves all products from WooCommerce.
+**Authentication:** Bearer Token (required)

 ### Possible Responses